jpivarski-talks/2019-04-01-fermilab-carpentries/README.md

 git clone https://github.com/jpivarski/2019-04-01-fermilab-carpentries
 ```

-Start with [01-installation.ipynb](01-installation.ipynb) to be sure you have everything installed.
+Start with [01-installation.ipynb](01-installation.ipynb) to be sure you have all prerequisites installed.